 - a.
 Trials will be held online, via Zoom - i.
 We recognize that some schools may have existing policies that disallow using zoom for academics.
 Zoom is the most amenable format for what we need and is therefore going to be our standard.
 We recommend that teams with this restriction reach out to their administration to apply for exemptions.
 We will provide a letter explaining the security protocols that will be in place to address concerns with the platform (e.g. waiting rooms, password protection, facilitator monitoring, etc.) - b.
 Teams are required to join the Zoom meeting from the app rather than the web browser. - c.
 Teams will receive guidance regarding protocols, zoom etiquette, and other instructions in advance of the competition (e.g. mute/unmute, proper name formats, common audio/video glitches, etc.). - i.
-During the trial, team members who are not actively speaking should turn off their camera and microphone. - 1.
-Timekeepers are an exception to this rule.
+During the trial, team members who are not actively speaking should turn off their camera and microphone. - Timekeepers are an exception to this rule.
 Teams may choose whether timekeepers should remain on camera (microphone muted) for the entire time or they should only turn their camera on when displaying timecards. - a.
 This must be agreed upon by both teams during pre-trial. - ii.
 The presiding judge will be on camera at all times. - d.
-A volunteer facilitator will be assigned to oversee no more than 4 simultaneous breakout rooms.
-The facilitator will serve as a first line of assistance for tech difficulties. - e.
-If needed, facilitators will contact OCLRE staff to join the meeting and assist.
-Team advisors should not reach out to OCLRE directly to help streamline communication and problem-solving.
+Naming conventions - i.
+All teams will be given a team code and trial number when they receive a link to their Zoom meeting.
+The trial number and team code are necessary for changing each Zoom display name so everyone is placed in the correct breakout room. - ii.
+The naming convention is: - iii.
+(Trial # Team Code) First Name, Last Name (Role or Witness Name) - 1.
+Ex: If I am playing River Foley in trial 3 and my team code is AA, my name should appear as: - (3 AA) Danielle Wilmot (River Foley) - 2.
+If I am an attorney, my name should appear as: - (3 AA) Danielle Wilmot (Attorney) - 3.
+If I am an advisor, my name should appear as: